7×5×2=

 We'll put aside the x and add it at the end of the exercise.

-Solve the exercise in an organized way to make the solving process easier for ourselves.
+By solving the exercise in an organized way we simplify the solution process.

-It's important to maintain the correct order of solving, meaning first multiply the ones of the first number by the ones of the second number,
+It's important to maintain the correct order when solving the problem, meaning first multiply the ones of the first number by the ones of the second number,

 then the tens of the first number by the ones of the second number, and so on.

-Don't forget to add the variable at the end, and thus the answer will be:
+Don't forget to add the variable at the end.
+The answer is as follows:

 \( 2x\times4.65\times6.3= \)